babohhauru/Machine-Learning/week4/report/Week4 Assignment Report.md

 </center>
 </div>

-(e) A confusion matrix can illustrate the number of samples wrongly classified.
+(e) A confusion matrix can tell that the number of samples wrongly classified.
 We have the confusion matrices from the problem(c).
 We can see the two models have more correct predictions than the baseline model, while the logistic classifier is slightly more accurate than the KNN model.
 When evaluating with ROC curves, we know that a model is more ideal when it has a curve closer to the position [0, 1], the point indicating 0% false positive with 100% true positive.
 According to the graph that both logistic and KNN models are closer to the point than the baseline model is.
 Moreover, KNN generated a curve that is closest to the ideal point.
-There is no significant difference between the two models, and I would suggest using a logistic classifier as it is slightly better than the KNN model.
+And there is no significant difference between the two models, but I would suggest using a logistic classifier as it is slightly better than the KNN model.

 ## (ii)

-(a) Using the same method as the question(i), get the cross-validation graph as below:
+(a) Using the same method as the question(i), obtain the cross-validation graph as below:

 <div>
 <center>